 This is so important.

 Whatever you’re doing every day, if you’re wasting time, if you’re worrying about things that don’t matter.
 If you’re as I like to call it, spinning your wheels in mud.
-Is this essential?
-Is what I’m worrying about essential?
 Is it essential for me to worry about this right now?
 Is it essential for me to ask my partners more questions about their past?

 As you know, I’m big on coming up with your own personal, deal-breakers.
 Getting clear about your actual relationship values.
 What is actually important to you?
 The deal breaker questions, which you actually do need to know the examples I often like to cite are, have you been married before?
 Have you had kids before?
 These are important questions for me that I would pose to any potential partner.